 Note: If an enrollee has an exposure or condition for which a federal, state, or local public health or gov't official(s) has released applicable quarantine or isolation guidelines, care coordination contacts and activities may be made via HIPAA compliant virtual method (video only) in lieu of in person during the quarantine or isolation period only if the enrollee has an exposure or condition for which a federal, state, or local public health or gov't official(s) has released applicable quarantine or isolation guidelines.
-If assessments are completed via virtual method (video only) during quarantine/isolation, any sections of the assessment(s) related to physical function that normally require in person observation by the assessor must be reviewed at the next in person visit to ensure accuracy.
+If assessments are completed via virtual method (video only) during quarantine/isolation, any sections of the assessment(s) related to physical

+Michigan Department of Health and Human Services Minimum Operating Standards for MI Health Link Program and MI Health Link HCBS Waiver function that normally require in person observation by the assessor must be reviewed at the next in person visit to ensure accuracy.